XloSky/DCP/README.md

 - Commands are case-insensitive.
 - Commands also work from Story / Do / Say forms like `You say "/time help"`.
+- DCP works best alongside Story Cards, not as a full replacement for them.
 - If you omit the date in a reminder, DCP resolves it to the next valid in-world time.
 - Reminders are one-shot and do not repeat automatically.
 - `/sleep`, `/nap`, and `/rest` can use your configured defaults.
-- `1.6.0` injects at most two sections per active profile, chosen by scene relevance, with fallback to your configured section if nothing scores.
+- `1.6.3` injects at most two sections per active profile, chosen by scene relevance, with fallback to your configured section if nothing scores.
 - Old profiles still work, but older multi-section profiles are compressed into the new 4-section model.

 ## Limits